tomahim/py-image-dataset-generator/README.md

 10 000 augmented images will output by default to the "output" folder inside your image folder.

-By default, this command will apply random these image transformations :
+By default, this command will randomly apply these image transformations :

 - blur (with a probability of 10%)
 - random noise (with a probability of 50%)